billy-playground/aks-mirror/README.md

-# AKS Workload Identity Setup Guide
+# AKS ACR Integration with Secretless Authentication

-This guide walks you through setting up workload identity on your Azure Kubernetes Service (AKS) cluster.
-Workload identity allows your Kubernetes workloads to securely access Azure resources using Azure Active Directory (Azure AD) without storing credentials in your code or configuration.
+This guide demonstrates how to configure Azure Kubernetes Service (AKS) to pull container images from Azure Container Registry (ACR) using **secretless authentication**.
+By leveraging workload identity and the Azure ACR credential provider, your Kubernetes workloads can securely access ACR without storing any credentials, passwords, or service principal secrets in your cluster.

 ## Prerequisites